Anti-reflective coating: Moth eye

 Moths' eyes have an unusual property: their surfaces are covered with a natural nanostructured film, which eliminates reflections.
 This allows the moth to see well in the dark, without reflections to give its location away to predators.
 The structure consists of a hexagonal pattern of bumps, each roughly 200 nm high and spaced on 300 nm centers.
 This kind of antireflective coating works because the bumps are smaller than the wavelength of visible light, so the light sees the surface as having a continuous refractive index gradient between the air and the medium, which decreases reflection by effectively removing the air-lens interface.
 Practical anti-reflective films have been made by humans using this effect; this is a form of biomimicry.
-Canon uses the moth-eye technique in their Sub-Wavelength structure Coating, which significantly reduces lens flare.
+Canon uses the moth-eye technique in their SWC subwavelength structure coating, which significantly reduces lens flare.

 Such structures are also used in photonic devices, for example, moth-eye structures grown from tungsten oxide and iron oxide can be used as photoelectrodes for splitting water to produce hydrogen.
 The structure consists of tungsten oxide spheroids several hundred micrometers in diameter, coated with a few nanometers of iron oxide.